 |

-Determine what you what to accomplish with your newsletter (your goals and objectives) and who you want to reach (your target audiences). |
+Determine what you what to accomplish (your goals and objectives) and who you want to reach (your target audiences). |

 |

-Include valuable information that readers could not easily find elsewhere, and make the text personalized and timely. |
+Include valuable information that readers cannot easily find elsewhere, and make the text personalized and timely. |

 |